microsoft/z3guide/website/docs-smtlib/02 - theories/01 - Arithmetic.md

 :::info
 We say that an interpreted function (such as `/`) is _under-specified_ when the meaning of the function is not fixed on all values of arguments.
 The division, modulus and remainder functions are _under-specified_ when the second argument is 0.
-Constraints that allow the second arguments to these functions to be 0 can still be satisfiable when there are interepretations of the functions at 0 that satisfy the constraints.
+Constraints that allow the second arguments to these functions to be 0 can still be satisfiable when there are interpretations of the functions at 0 that satisfy the constraints.
 :::